 Postcoital test after washing the vagina with sodium bicarbonate.
-In a sample of 55 patients, whose postcoital tests were unsatisfactory or contrary, underwent vaginal washing with sodium bicarbonate.
+In a sample of 55 patients.
+Whose postcoital tests were unsatisfactory or contrary, underwent vaginal washing with sodium bicarbonate.
 Increasing the pH of the cervix made the test positive in 30% of cases, and three pregnancies occurred.
-This treatment with sodium bicarbonate has proven to be useful and convenient for patients.
+Vaginal flushing treatment with sodium bicarbonate has proven to be useful and convenient for patients.

 There were studies of three consecutive periods after at least one inventory cycle.
-Researchers used either 1.5% sodium bicarbonate or 0.9% sodium chloride (randomised procedure) for vaginal douching in the second and third cycles.
+Researchers used either 1.5% sodium bicarbonate or 0.9% sodium chloride for vaginal douching in the second and third cycles.

 Comparison of sodium bicarbonate and control cycles also showed a significant improvement in PCT evaluation after irrigation with sodium bicarbonate (P <0.001).